FuReSH/tool-usage_digital-humanities/README.md

 # to do

-- Currently we use lower-case string matching, which will produce false positives for some tools, whose name is a commonly used word and only distinguished by case, such as "MAX", "eLaborate"
 - add DHd abstracts from the GitHub repositories
 - run R scripts for frequencies of our controlled vocabulary of tools and concepts on the DHd data

+## done

+- case matching
+    + Currently we use lower-case string matching, which will produce false positives for some tools, whose name is a commonly used word and only distinguished by case, such as "MAX", "eLaborate"
+    + The opposite will also cause false negatives as "Topic modelling" won't match "topic modelling"
+    + Solution
+        * add second column to tools.csv with variant spelling